ixofoundation/ixo-blockchain/x/did/spec/03_messages.md

 This message is expected to fail if:

-- if the same DID id created.
+- if the same DID created.

 This message creates and stores the `did` object at appropriate indexes.